Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - man, equip and stock the vessel adequately; and

-- render fit the holds, cold storage and freezing chambers and all other parts of the vessel into which items are loaded in order to be stored, carried and preserved.
+- render fit and bring into good condition the holds, cold-storage and freezing chambers and all other parts of the vessel into which items are loaded in order to be stored, carried and preserved.

-In a contract of carriage under a bill of lading, unless an exception set out in Articles 8:383, 8:388, 8:414(4) and 8:423 of the Civil Code applies, the carrier must load, handle, stow, carry, look after and discharge cargo adequately and prudently.
+Aside from several exceptions (set out in Articles 8:383, 8:388, 8:414(4) and 8:423 of the Civil Code), in a contract of carriage under a bill of lading the carrier must load, handle, stow, carry, look after and discharge cargo adequately and prudently.